 The Texas pipeline industry also generates other economic benefits that are not measured in terms of current jobs, income, value added and output.
 The IMPLAN economic impact model provides estimates for taxes on production and imports, property, and various other taxes.
-In 2019, the operations and construction activities of the Texas pipeline industry accounted for \$2,726,208,747 in state and local government revenues.
+In 2022, the operations and construction activities of the Texas pipeline industry accounted for \$3,588,442,148 in state and local government revenues.

-Of those state and local government revenues, a typical Texas county receives an estimated \$12,350 in property taxes per year for each mile of pipeline located in their county.
+Of those state and local government revenues, a typical Texas county receives an estimated \$12,250 in property taxes per year for each mile of pipeline located in their county.
 Counties containing meter stations and associated infrastructure may also receive property tax revenues on those properties but that value is not included in the "per mile" figure.
-County property tax revenue estimates are based on information provided by a sample of Texas counties Independent School District taxing authorities and county tax assessor offices.
+County property tax revenue estimates are based on information provided by a sample of Texas counties Independent School District taxing authorities and county tax assessor offices and information obtained from the Texas Comptroller's office.
 Depending on the actual location of the pipeline, there may be additional taxable value assessed by numerous other taxing authorities.